flippa/allora/README.md

     end

 We specify a redis host (and port) so that schedule data can be shared.

+Note that you must load redis yourself.
+Allora does not directly depend on it, so that users may choose not to use it.

 ## Accessing your application environment